 - Family: Married (Linda Schatz); 2 children

 Democrat Brian Schatz, the Senate’s second-youngest member behind Connecticut’s Chris Murphy, was appointed on Dec.
 26, 2012 to fill the unexpired term of Democrat Daniel Inouye, who died nine days earlier.
+He then won reelection to a full term in 2014.
 An ardent liberal, Schatz had been Hawaii’s lieutenant governor, Democratic Party chair, and a state House member.

 Schatz was born in Ann Arbor, Mich., one of two identical-twin sons of a cardiologist who worked at the University of Michigan hospital.
 (His brother, Steve, runs the Hawaii Department of Education’s Office of Strategic Reform.)
 When he was 2 years old, his father accepted a job at the University of Hawaii and the family moved to the state.
 After high school, Schatz went to Pomona College and received a degree in philosophy.
 He returned to Hawaii after college and worked for a nonprofit organization.

 At age 26, Schatz was elected in 1998 to represent urban Honolulu in the 25th District in the state legislature.
 He rose to chair the Economic Development Committee and was appointed majority whip.
 When U.S. Rep. Ed Case decided to challenge Democrat Daniel Akaka for the Senate in 2006, Schatz became one of 10 candidates in the Democratic primary for Case’s seat.
 He lost to Mazie Hirono, who at the time was lieutenant governor and who is now his Senate colleague.
 Schatz got just 7% of the vote and finishing sixth in the field.